EDUC 139, 239, 339, 439 Special Topics

 EDUC 344 Methods and Strategies for Teaching Students with Learning Disabilities and Behavioral Issues

 This course provides an exploration of the various methods, techniques, and materials that are used in the education of students who have learning disabilities and behavioral issues in a variety of different settings including the general education classroom.
 Methods and materials for instruction in mathematics, reading, written language, spoken language, social skills, listening skills, organizational skills, and skills to enhance life/career choices will be addressed.
 Must be taken during the junior-level methods course sequence.
-Required of all students seeking the Instructional Strategies II endorsement.
+EDUC 344 is required of all students seeking the Instructional Strategies II endorsement.
 Prerequisites: EDUC 242, 366 or (321 and 322), junior standing.

 EDUC 347 Assessment in Special and Remedial Education